betaglot/plantabeta/docs/guide/WhatElement.md

 :::

-## Elements of Avatar Bending
+### The Elements of Avatar Bending

-Avatar
+Avatar the Last Air Bender

 [InsertImage] Aang